-Recently released data for 2011 from the Census Bureau's County Business Patterns series show that the number of New Mexico business establishments fell for the fourth year in a row, with the number of New Mexico business establishments dropping from 44,221 in 2010 to 43,860 in 2011.
+Recently released data for 2012 (most recent data available) from the Census Bureau's County Business Patterns series show that the number of New Mexico business establishments decreased after 2007.
+The number of New Mexico business establishments increased slightly in 2012 to 43,883, from 43,860 in 2011.